mongodb/motor/doc/developer-guide.rst

 is the latest available PyMongo version when Motor 2.1 is being released, Motor 2.1 will require 3.10<=PyMongo<4.

-Motor is single-source compatible with all supported Python versions, although there are some tricks for Python 3.
-There is some code for the ``async`` and ``await`` features of Python 3.5+ that is conditionally compiled with ``eval`` in ``core.py``.

-In ``setup.py`` there are tricks to conditionally import tests depending on Python version. ``setup.py`` also avoids installing the ``frameworks/asyncio`` directory in a Python 2 environment.

 Frameworks
 ----------

 Motor abstracts the differences between Tornado and asyncio by wrapping each in a "framework" interface.
 A Motor framework is a module implementing these properties and functions:

 - ``CLASS_PREFIX``
 - ``add_future``